MQ-Modernization-demo/mq01-src/README.md

 tree bin config user
 ```

-which will show the structure of these folders:
+which will show the structure of the three most important folders:

 ```bash
 bin